Plan2Thrive

 Peer accountability and supportive feedback.

-Skills for resilience, decision-making and sustaining momentum.
+Skills for resilience, decision making and sustaining momentum.

 How mentoring alongside group facilitation works

-We set clear goals together, combining group learnings with personalised milestones.
+Set clear goals together, combining group learnings with personalised milestones.

-I provide weekly or fortnightly one-on-one check-ins (30 minutes) to review actions, troubleshoot barriers and celebrate wins. (subject to plan)
+I provide weekly or fortnightly one-on-one check-ins to review actions, troubleshoot barriers and celebrate wins. (subject to plan)

 Communication between sessions via messaging for brief support, resources and accountability.